 What are the Characteristics of a Profitable Health and Wellness Niche?

 Just because you love the idea of a particular niche, it doesn’t mean that it’s going to be the one that brings in the financial stability you need to succeed.
 Maybe you want to combine techniques from wellness niches and fitness niches to solve your client’s health issues.
-It sounds good, but you need to make sure it will support you.
+It sounds good, but you need to make sure the market will supply enough work to support you.

 It’s important to make sure your niche idea has the right combination of ingredients to help you start to build a captive audience.